 Okay, ladies.
 WHY do we carry around so much?
 I’m a self-professed light-packing guru and I still drag so much around with me on a daily basis.
 Here’s my bag.
-I wish the photo had something for scale — it’s an enormous bag.
+I wish the photo had something for scale—it’s an enormous bag.

 Ryan refers to my purse as The Abyss and if I ask him to get something out of it, he gets a look on his face like maybe he’ll lose a few fingers to the gremlins that live in there.
 Recently I’ve gotten tired of lugging so much around.
-My shoulder is sore, receipts seem to multiply faster than rabbits, I can never find my keys, and even though it’s the size of a small suitcase, I still manage to, say, leave it at Adalberto’s after stuffing my face with a plate of tacos and Mexican rice (That did not happen the other night.
+My shoulder is sore, receipts seem to multiply faster than rabbits, I can never find my keys, and even though it’s the size of a small suitcase, I still manage to, say, leave it at Alberto’s Mexican Food after stuffing my face with a plate of tacos and Mexican rice (That did not happen the other night.
 Nope.).

 - My regular glasses